 Marine Mammal Research & Conservation Projects

-The Aegean Sea is one of most important marine biodiversity hotspots in the Mediterranean, supporting key populations of cetaceans (dolphins and whales), Mediterranean monk seals and sea turtles.
+The Aegean Sea is one of most important marine biodiversity hotspots in the Mediterranean, supporting key populations of cetaceans (dolphins and whales), Mediterranean monk seals and sea turtles (green, loggerhead and leatherback).

-Archipelagos’ Marine Mammal Research Team uses the equipped sailing boats “Pinelopi” and “Naftilos”, as well as the research boat “Aegean Explorer” and the speed boat “Asterias” to monitor the regional status of marine mammal and sea turtle populations and their habitats in the Aegean, an area where data relating to these species is largely deficient.
-During day-long or multi-day, research trips the team gathers data on species populations and their respective threats, works to fill these knowledge-gaps, identifying critical habitats, while also quantifying human and environmental impacts.
+Archipelagos’ Marine Mammal Research Team uses the equipped sailing boats “Pinelopi”, “Naftilos” and "Oceanos", as well as the research boat “Aegean Explorer” and the speed boat “Asterias” to monitor the regional status of marine mammal and sea turtle populations and their habitats in the Aegean Sea, an area where data relating to these species is largely deficient.
+During day-long or multi-day, research trips the team gathers data on species populations and their respective threats, aiming to fill these knowledge-gaps, identifying critical habitats, while also quantifying human and environmental impacts.

 - Cetacean presence, abundance, distribution and behavioural studies (BORIS software) through boat-based surveys.